raspberrychris/wheelbarrowguide/content/cookie-policy.md

 # Cookie Policy for Wheelbarrow Guide

-This is the Cookie Policy for Kids Teepees, accessible from Wheelbarrowguide.com
+This is the Cookie Policy for wheelbarrowguide.com, accessible from Wheelbarrowguide.com

 **What Are Cookies**